ximini82/relationstorage.js/README.md

 	var ar = Storage.getAllObjects("Bean");
 ```

-The "getObject" function loads the object with the given id, if you pass an id as a second paramter.
-If an object with this id exists, the function returns the stored object, else if it creates a new object.
+The "getObject" function loads the object with the given id, that you passed as second paramter.
+If an object with this id exists, the function returns the stored object, else if it creates a new object, with an ID

 > Notice: If there is no object with this id, the new returned object has probably another id as the given id.